JSS (The Walking Dead): Plot

 In a flashback, Enid's parents are killed by walkers while trying to change a fuse, in order to start their car.
 Locked in the now-bloodied car, Enid cries after seeing her parents killed.
 She escapes and wanders the woods alone, foraging for food and shelter, hiding from and killing walkers.
 She writes the letters "JSS" in the dirt and on a dusty window.
 Enid eventually stumbles upon Alexandria's gates.
 She initially starts to walk away, but then scrawls "JSS" on her hand and goes inside.

 In the present, Carol collects ingredients from the pantry.
 Shelly complains about wanting a pasta maker, and Carol offers to teach her to make hand-made pasta, if Shelly drops her cigarette habit.
 Carol returns home, where she sees Sam waiting for her and coldly tells him to get over Pete's death.
 Jessie tries to give Ron a haircut, but they get into an argument about Rick's role in Pete's death and Ron storms out.
 Meanwhile, Maggie takes Deanna outside the walls to discuss expansion efforts, and urges her to get past Reg's death and become Alexandria's leader again.
 Eugene and Tara head to the infirmary to get aspirin for Tara's headache and meet Denise Cloyd (Merritt Wever), Alexandria's replacement doctor.
 Denise confides to them that she is a psychiatrist, and as she has not practiced surgery since medical school, she feels unequipped to fill Pete's role.
 Carl takes a walk in his neighborhood, and sees Ron and Enid sitting together before being asked by Gabriel for self-defense lessons.
 Though reluctant, Carl tells him to come by to learn how to wield a machete.

 As Carol prepares a meal, she looks outside and sees Shelly being killed by a Wolf.
-All of a sudden, numerous Wolves scale Alexandria's walls and kill any Alexandrian they come across.
+Suddenly, numerous Wolves scale Alexandria's walls and kill any Alexandrian they come across.
 Holly is mortally wounded in the attack.
 Carl fortifies himself inside his house with Judith.
 Enid comes by, expressing her intention to abandon Alexandria.
 Carl convinces her to stay.